 If you decide to travel to Albania:

 The security situation in Lazarat remains volatile due to crime and violence associated with marijuana cultivation.
 Local police have limited ability to protect and assist travelers.

 The U.S. government is unable to provide emergency services to U.S. citizens in Lazarat as U.S government employees are prohibited from traveling there.

 Albania is party to the Hague Convention on Protection of Children and Co-operation in Respect of Intercountry Adoption (Hague Adoption Convention or Convention).
 Intercountry adoption processing in Convention countries is done in accordance with the requirements of the Convention; the U.S. implementing legislation, the Intercountry Adoption Act of 2000 (IAA); and the IAA’s implementing regulations; as well as the implementing legislation and regulations of Albania.

-To bring an adopted child to the United States from Albania, you must meet eligibility and suitability requirements.
-The U.S. Department of Homeland Security, U.S. Citizenship and Immigration Services (USCIS) determines who can adopt under U.S. immigration law.
+To bring an adopted child to the United States from Albania, you must meet certain suitability and eligibility requirements.
+USCIS determines who is suitable and eligible to adopt a child from another country and bring that child to live in the United States under U.S. immigration law

 In addition to the U.S. requirements, Albania obliges prospective adoptive parents to meet the following requirements in order to adopt a child from Albania:

 Because Albania is party to The Hague Adoption Convention, children from Albania must meet the requirements of the Convention in order to be eligible for adoption.
 For example, the Convention requires that Albania attempt to place a child with a family in-country before determining that a child is eligible for intercountry adoption.
 In addition to Albania's requirements, a child must meet the definition of a Convention adopteefor you to bring him or her back to the United States.